A very happy Easter to those who celebrate it. Rose.

 A few weeks later in March of 2013, I planned a week of some of my favourite Northumberland walks from a base in Rothbury in order to boost my fitness and my morale.
 Kirkby Stephen had taught me that I needed to take things at a more comfortable pace at first.
 Although it was still quite wintery on the hilltops, it was really good to get out again and revisit north Northumberland.

 As some of you will know, my big plan for 2013 was to walk the Pennine Way to raise funds for Crisis UK, so I knew I had to get back into condition.
-Martin Rye was kind enough to act as a mentor, as this was to be my most ambitious hike to date.
-With advice from Martin and from people on Twitter, especially James Boulter, on my kit and training, I began my attempt to transform myself from a slackpacker to a self supporting backpacker and trail walker.
+Martin Rye was kind enough to act as a mentor as this was to be my most ambitious hike to date.
+With advice from him and from James Boulter on my camping kit, together with many others on Twitter, I began my attempt to transform myself from a slackpacker to a self supporting backpacker and trail walker.

-I made plans to do two walks in the spring; the 65 mile St Cuthbert’s Way during the wintery April, followed by the 75 mile Cumbria Way during May.
-I never stop learning when I hike, and these two distance walks were no exception.
-I was able to experiment with new kit, footwear and different kinds of accommodation.
+I made plans to do two hikes in the spring; the 65 mile St Cuthbert’s Way during the wintery April, followed by the 75 mile Cumbria Way during May.
+I never stop learning when I hike, and these hikes were no exception.
+I was able to experiment with new kit, footwear, and different kinds of accommodation.
 The strange weather of the 2013 spring presented challenges on both walks, with 25cm of snow in places across the Scottish borders, and hail showers on the Cumbria Way.

 When the time came for me to set off on the Pennine Way in June, I was apprehensive about my achy tendons, and about camping in my new tent.
 I consulted a podiatrist who gave me some exercises designed to prevent tendon injury, and sought advice from people on Twitter about camping, but I was still nervous when I arrived at Edale in June.